NapkinVisual/Napkin-Visual/docs/api-reference/cloud-providers/README.md

 # Cloud Providers

-The kepler.gl application does not have a backend, however it offers integration point for optional commercial backends.
-Each backend can integrate with kepler by adding a "cloud provider" object to kepler's global list of cloud providers.
+The application does not have a backend, however it offers integration point for optional commercial backends.
+Each backend can integrate with the map by adding a "cloud provider" object to the global list of cloud providers.

 These objects must implement certain minimal set of methods, and can optionally immplement others, depending on the capability of the backend.